 (4) The Parliamentary Inspector is to ensure that a person who has disclosed an interest in a matter under subsection (3) is not involved in considering, inquiring into or investigating that matter unless the Parliamentary Inspector is satisfied that the involvement of the person would not prejudice the consideration, inquiry or investigation of the matter.

 [Section 218, formerly section 52, renumbered as section 218 by No. 78 of 2003 s.
 35(1).]

-219. Protection of officers against personal liability
+219. Protection from liability

 (1) In this section —

 official means —